Kntnt/kntnt-posts-shortcode/README.md

 ### Detailed description

 The shortcode `[posts …]` takes up to four arguments.
-The arguments can be given either in the format `key="value"` or just as `"value"`.
+The arguments can be given either in the format `key="value"` or just as `value`.
 The order of the arguments is important in the latter case.
 The arguments in order are:

 1. `limit="…"` where `…` is the number of posts to output.
 If omitted or empty, all posts are included.
 2. `type="…"` where `…` is either `date` for sorting by date or `title` for sorting by title.
 If omitted, `date` is used.